module Homotopy.Space.Suspension.Pi2 {} (grp : ConcreteGroup ) (hg : HSpace (grp .B)) where

 π₂ of a suspension🔗

-We will prove that the second homotopy group of the suspension of a pointed connected groupoid (hence an abelian concrete group) with an h-space structure is
+We will prove that the second homotopy group of the suspension of a pointed connected groupoid with an H-space structure (hence an abelian concrete group) is

 We start by defining a type family Hopf over which is on both poles and sends the meridian to the H-space multiplication on the right, which is an equivalence by assumption.
 We will show, by an encode-decode argument, that the groupoid truncation is equivalent to the fibre of Hopf over

-As the name implies, the Hopf type family is the synthetic equivalent of the classic Hopf fibration, though here we have evidently generalised it beyond a map Below we prove that the total space of the Hopf is the join
+As the name implies, the Hopf type family is the synthetic equivalent of the classic Hopf fibration, though here we have evidently generalised it beyond a map Below we prove that the total space of the Hopf fibration is the join

 Hopf : ΣG Type _